 Dick's Sporting Goods (DKS) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the sporting goods retailer had gained 0.18% over the past month, outpacing the Retail-Wholesale sector's loss of 6.47% and the S&P 500's loss of 6.25% in that time.
+Prior to today's trading, shares of the sporting goods retailer had lost 5.6% over the past month.
+This has lagged the Retail-Wholesale sector's loss of 4.26% and was narrower than the S&P 500's loss of 5.92% in that time.

-Investors will be hoping for strength from Dick's Sporting Goods as it approaches its next earnings release, which is expected to be March 8, 2022.
-On that day, Dick's Sporting Goods is projected to report earnings of $3.38 per share, which would represent year-over-year growth of 39.09%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.31 billion, up 6% from the prior-year quarter.
+Wall Street will be looking for positivity from Dick's Sporting Goods as it approaches its next earnings report date.
+This is expected to be March 8, 2022.
+The company is expected to report EPS of $3.38, up 39.09% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.31 billion, up 6% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Dick's Sporting Goods.
+Any recent changes to analyst estimates for Dick's Sporting Goods should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.23% higher.
-Dick's Sporting Goods is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Dick's Sporting Goods is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Dick's Sporting Goods has a Forward P/E ratio of 10.08 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.7.
+In terms of valuation, Dick's Sporting Goods is currently trading at a Forward P/E ratio of 9.45.
+This represents a discount compared to its industry's average Forward P/E of 10.76.

-It is also worth noting that DKS currently has a PEG ratio of 0.86.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-DKS's industry had an average PEG ratio of 0.7 as of yesterday's close.
+Meanwhile, DKS's PEG ratio is currently 0.81.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Retail - Miscellaneous stocks are, on average, holding a PEG ratio of 0.68 based on yesterday's closing prices.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.